 - Designing an innovative evacuation system which involved creating tunnels disguised within the scenery that light up in the event of a fire to illuminate visitors’ routes to safety

 - Providing thorough evacuation planning and handover to ensure ongoing delivery of the strategy by the venue’s building management team

 - Positioning escape routes that allow the rides to be evacuated upon power failure within the building or on the ride itself

-By focusing on reducing the speed with which smoke can spread within the building and facilitating easier evacuation with measures such as increased exit widths, FDS Consult UK was able to gain approval for the scheme whilst delivering an evacuation strategy that remains low key; allowing visitors to enjoy their trip back to the Jurassic era.
+By focusing on reducing the speed with which smoke can spread within the building and facilitating easier evacuation with measures such as increased exit widths, FDS Consult was able to gain approval for the scheme whilst delivering an evacuation strategy that remains low key; allowing visitors to enjoy their trip back to the Jurassic era.